Intelligent-Microsystems-Lab/slax/README.md

 Spike-based learning in Flax/JAX.

-Slax is a spiking neural network package, focusing on easy and efficient implementations of amny training algorithms, especially online training.
+Slax is a spiking neural network package, focusing on easy and efficient implementations of many training algorithms, especially online training.
 We will also branch into reinforcement learning.